driplineorg/dripline-cpp/testing/integration/README.md

 ## The Tests

+### Broker Setup

+The first tests run demonstrate that the RabbitMQ broker has been configured correctly once the services are connected.
+We check that the expected exchanges and queues are in place by sending HTTP requests to the broker and validating the responses.
+The `newman` CLI application is used to run a Postman collection.

+The command to run the collection is:

+    > newman run /path/to/rabbitmq_for_dl_collection.json

+The collection file is setup to run in the Docker compose environment, where the broker is addressed at `rabbit-broker`.
+If you want to run it on a host machine on which the Docker setup is running and port 15672 has been opened, you can change instances of `rabbit-broker` in the JSON file to `localhost`, and use the same command.

+### Dripline Services

-The integration tests are specified in `run-tests.sh`.
-They're run using the [bats framework](https://bats-core.readthedocs.io/en/stable/index.html).
+We test use of Dripline services by sending requests to those services and validating the results.
+The tests are specified in `dl-tests.sh`.
+They're run and checked using the [bats framework](https://bats-core.readthedocs.io/en/stable/index.html).
 Currently the tests include:

 * `dl-agent cmd ping -s simple`
 * `dl-agent get simple`
 * `dl-agent set simple 500`

+You can run these tests directly by executing the script:

+    > /path/to/dl-tests.sh

 ## Run the Tests